ianhyzy/blog.ian.gay/_posts/2020-07-04-hey-vs-gmail.md

 ## The Dealbraker(s)

 ### Calendar (which wouldn't be a deal breaker if not for...)
 Once I realized there was not an easy way to sync my Google calendar to emails I get in Hey (if I were to use Hey exclusively) I realized this wouldn't work.
-I get too many event emails to manage manually, and I hate copying in event data.
+I get too many event emails to manage manually, and I hate copying in event data or manually downloading/uploading .ics files.

 Gmail's ability to auto-create events works wonderfully and I do not want to live without it.
 I would be willing to use a third party solution to accomplish this (or use a Hey calendar!) but...

-### ...the lack of an API
+### ...Hey lacks an API
 Hey is committed to being open, and I don't doubt they will eventually provide an API for Hey.
 But it doesn't exist now, and that bugs me a lot.

 ## So what?